Unboxed-Software/solana-course/content/intro-to-anchor.md

 })
 ```

+The above code generates a new keypair for the `counter` account we'll be initializing and creates placeholders for a test of each instruction.

-Next, create the first test for the `initialize` instruction.
+Next, create the first test for the `initialize` instruction:

 ```ts
 it("Is initialized!", async () => {